-Subject to any rights or restrictions attached to any shares, at any general shareholder present in person (or, in the case of a shareholder being a one vote for each share registered in his or her name. corporation, by its duly appointed representative) or by proxy shall have one vote for each share which such shareholder is the holder.
+Subject to any rights or restrictions attached to any shares, at any general (or, in the case of a shareholder being a corporation, by its duly authorized shareholder present in person (or, in the case of a shareholder being a one vote for each share registered in his or her name. corporation, by its duly appointed representative) or by proxy shall have one vote for each share which such shareholder is the holder.
 Voting at any meeting of the shareholders is by show of hands unless a poll is demanded.
 A poll may be demanded by the shareholders present in person or by proxy and the chairman shall cause a poll to be taken.